psychopy/workshops/source/3days/day2/pavlovia.rst

 4. Change your study to piloting and check that it runs by changing it to pilot mode and select "pilot".
 5. Redirect your participant to PsychoPy.org when they have completed the task, redirect them to pavlovia.org if they do not complete the task.

-Let's push the Posner online!
+Let's push our task online!
 -------------------------------

-Let's try :ref:`builderToPavlovia`
+Let's try putting the task we made in day 1 online and getting some data together!

 .. _debuggingOnline: